 Mediterranean Investments Holding p.l.c.
-(MIH) held a Board Meeting which was followed by an Annual General Meeting on 29 April 2020, when the shareholders approved the audited financial statements for the year ended 31st December 2019.
+(MIH) held a Board Meeting which was followed by an Annual General Meeting on 27 April 2021, during which the Board Members approved the audited financial statements for the year ended 31st December 2020.